pankod/superplate/documentation/docs/getting-started/references.md

 ### `tsconfig.json`

-When you define a `tsconfig.json` file in your plugin.
-This will be ignored when moving the plugin content to target directory.
-Instead your TypeScript config will be merged with the others to avoid breaking other plugins.
+When you define a `tsconfig.json` file in your plugin, it will be ignored while moving the plugin content to target directory.
+Instead, your TypeScript config will be merged with the others to avoid breaking other plugins.

 **Example**